 The second television series, Nancy Drew premiered in 1995.
 In this version, Nancy is a 21-year-old college student studying criminology living in New York City.
-The series was based on The Nancy Drew Files, a series started in 1986, and starred Tracy Ryan.
+The series was based on The Nancy Drew Files, a series started in 1986 and starred Tracy Ryan.
 It was released in conjunction with The Hardy Boys.
-Unfortunately, the series never took off and was cancelled in the middle of the first season.
+Unfortunately, the series never took off and was canceled in the middle of the first season.

 Nancy Drew… Troubleshooter, Warner Bros.
 1939

 The third in the series of films ordered by Warner Bros. in 1938, Nancy Drew… Troubleshooter has aged the worst.
 Bonita Granville once again returns and brings consistency to Nancy, but other cast members were replaced, shaking the foundation the first two films built.
-Beyond that, Troubleshooter is filed with racist stereotypes that are part of the main plotline, making it uncomfortable to watch and impossible to enjoy.
+Beyond that, Troubleshooter is filled with racist stereotypes that are part of the main plotline, making it uncomfortable to watch and impossible to enjoy.
 The mystery wraps up in a rather unbelievable way and the overall vibe of the film is focused far more on the comedy than the mystery.

 Nancy Drew, ABC 2002

 The third attempt to bring Nancy to life in a television series was in 2002.
 ABC produced the show starring Maggie Lawson as Nancy.
 The pilot premiered as part of The Wonderful World of Walt Disney and was based on the original Nancy Drew novels.
 While the show attracted over seven million viewers the first night, the characters and plot didn’t land with critics or viewers.
 In the end, the show was never picked up and only the pilot remains available to view today.